devakurnia99898-dev/jeeps/content/about.md

 ## Editorial Standards

-beastion.biz.id is an independent publication and is not officially affiliated with FCA US LLC or the Jeep® brand.
+veslife.biz.id is an independent publication and is not officially affiliated with FCA US LLC or the Jeep® brand.
 All product names, logos, and brands are property of their respective owners.
 Our content is intended for educational and informational purposes, helping owners make informed decisions about their vehicles.

 ---
 *Join us on the trail.
-Whether you are looking for the latest 4xe news or tips for your next overlanding build, welcome to the family.*
+Whether you are looking for the latest 4xe news or tips for your next overlanding build, welcome to the VesLife family.*